Borders and Boundaries: ‘Religion’ on the Periphery

 Proposals to be submitted to email@example.com by 27 April 2018 (please include name, title, affiliation, and email address).
 Confirmation of acceptance by 15 June 2018.

-Gladys Ganiel is a Research Fellow in the Institute for the Study of Conflict Transformation and Social Justice (ISCTSJ) at Queen’s University, Belfast, working in the disciplines of sociology and politics.
+Gladys Ganiel is a Research Fellow at the Senator George J Mitchell Institute for Global Peace, Security and Justice, Queen’s University Belfast, working in the disciplines of sociology and politics.
 Her main areas of research are the Northern Ireland conflict, evangelicalism, Christianity in Ireland, the emerging church, and charismatic Christianity in Zimbabwe and South Africa.

 Naomi Goldenberg is Professor of Religious Studies in the Department of Classics and Religious Studies at the University of Ottawa, Canada.
 Her specialties are in religion and popular culture, religion and gender, religion and psychoanalysis, and the construction of the category of religion and its relationship to other categories such as the secular and politics.